-- The child's Canada Child Tax Benefit was transferred to the CAS as a Children's Special Allowance the month after the child came into care. - The Universal Child Care Benefit equivalent was paid after the child was in care for six months. - The Ontario Child Benefit Equivalent was paid in full to the youth when leaving care. - The youth will pursue post-secondary education at age 18. - Additional assistance for post-secondary education from OSAP or any of the special scholarships and bursaries available to current or former youth in care is not taken into account.
+- The child's Canada Child Tax Benefit was transferred to the CAS as a Children's Special Allowance the month after the child came into care. - The Universal Child Care Benefit equivalent was paid after the child was in care for six months - The Ontario Child Benefit Equivalent was paid in full to the youth when leaving care. - The youth will pursue post-secondary education at age 18.28 - Additional assistance for post-secondary education from OSAP or any of the special scholarships and bursaries available to current or former youth in care is not taken into account.

-In most instances, we used program benefit levels as of January 2010 for future years.
-Actual amounts would be higher if we had factored in indexation, increases to benefits, and interest earned on RESPs.
+We used program benefit levels in effect in 2009 through 2012.
+For future years, we used the 2012 amounts.29 Actual amounts would be higher if we had factored in indexation, increases to benefits, and interest earned on RESPs.
 While we recognize that the assumptions may not reflect the actual experiences of youth leaving care or the practices of all CASs, they do serve to illustrate the range of income that may be available to youth once they leave care.